Expert Aggregation for Financial Forecasting: Aggregation of Portfolios

 \subsubsection{Pre-trained Aggregation}

-At initialization, expert's weights are uniformly set (at 1/K with $K$=13 the number of experts) and are then updated accordingly to BOA rule and their return losses.
-In order to speed up weight convergences, one can pre-train the online mixture on 1-year from the validation set, namely the year 1986.
-Thus, in the first year of the out-of-sample testing set (1987) the aggregation benefits from a prior.
+At initialisation, expert's weights are uniformly set (at 1/K with $K$=13 the number of experts) and are then updated according to their losses and BOA rule.
+In order to speed up the convergence, one can pre-train the online mixture on the last year of the validation set, namely 1986.
+Thus, over the year 1987, the aggregation benefits from a prior.

-Figure \ref{fig:validagg} presents two main characterizations of this pre-trained aggregation: portfolio returns and corresponding weights.
-The first row shows a graph of the average returns and the cumulative log returns of all portfolios.
-The pre-trained PtfBOA gives on average a lower returns than neural networks NN2 with tight results around 2.5\%.
-However, the BOA rule significantly improves the average yields compared to the naive uniform mixture (1.4\%) and experts that are not neural networks, all below 1.5\%.
-Looking at cumulative returns, PtfBOA is the second best portfolio, slightly overtaken by NN2, but appears more resilient in crisis period such as 2001.
-The boxplot shows how the experts are distributed on average over the test period, while the graph on the right reports the behavior of the weight at each date.
-The BOA mixture starts by giving more importance to OLS+H and NN2, therefore converge faster to the first stationary regime.
-The retained experts however remain the same: OLS+H and neural networks dominate the mixture.
+Figure \ref{fig:validagg} presents the portfolio returns and corresponding weights of the pre-trained BOA.
+The top left and top right graphs display respectively the average monthly returns and the cumulative log returns of all the strategies.
+Like the original PtfBOA, the pre-trained PtfBOA offers on average a slightly lower annual return than the best expert NN2 (49.0\% vs 50.4\%), but a slightly higher return than the original PtfBOA (49.3\%).
+The two BOA aggregations have a significantly higher annual return than the naive uniform mixture (36.0\%) and non-neural network experts, all below 48.0\%.
+Looking at cumulative log returns, PtfBOA also appears more resilient in crisis periods such as 2001.
+The bottom left and right graphs display the boxplot of the weights of the individual experts within PtfBOA (left) and their dynamic evolution (right).
+The PtfBOA starts by giving more importance to OLS+H and NN2 and converges faster to the first stationary regime.
+Similar to the standard aggregation presented in the previous section, OLS+H and neural networks dominate the mixture.
+Table \ref{tab:validagg} reports performance metrics of the best expert, the uniform mixture and the two PtfBOA aggregations.
+Small improvements come from the validation set prior.
+The SR of the pre-trained aggregation reaches 2.78, slightly higher than the original aggregation at 2.77.
+Its volatility is slightly lower (0.17 vs 0.18) and its positive skewness reaches 3.15 (3.11 for the original PtfBOA).

-Pre-training enables to converge faster.
-Adding some prior information seems to be beneficial for the mixture, which (slightly) improves its portfolio performances compared to the standard aggregation.
-Additional statistics of the pre-trained aggregation are reported in Table \ref{tab:validdesc} in Appendix.
+All in all, pre-training enables to retrieve sooner stable weights that converge to the regimes observed in the previous section.
+Adding some prior information is beneficial for the mixture, which (slightly) improves its portfolio performances compared to the standard aggregation.